sandiegojs/vanilla-browser-docs/docs/index.md

 ## Add and remove skills

+Now that we have learned about the DOM and used the console inside of our browser to get the hang of event handlers, let's create a new JavaScript file and start building our app.

+You might remember that our build tool, Gulp, will compile any `.js` files that we put in the `app` directory and make sure they are available.
+Let's begin by creating a new file `app.js` inside of the app directory.

-Now that we know how to add event listeners, let's add some additional functionality to our form.
+With that in place, we can now begin to add more functionality to our form.
 We have more than just a single skill to boast about, so we want to be able to add multiple skills.
 We may also change our mind while we're filling out the form so we will have to be able to remove a skill, also.

 ### Adding a skill